accorvin/workshop-setup/README.md

 ```

 ### Run the Workshop Setup Script

+First, you will need to set two environment variables, `S3_KEY`, and `S3_SECRET` that
+will be used to create OpenShift secrets in each participant's project and then pull
+workshop data from cloud object storage.
+The values for these credentials can be found
+in the sample script [here](https://ibm-research.slack.com/archives/C083XGN35DM/p1742320250275449)

 To run the script to prepare the workshop environment for participants, perform the following: (these
 steps were developed using python version 3.11))